Wazbat/chatSync/README.md

 # chatSync
-Synchronize chats from multiple platforms like Discord, Telegram and matrix.
+Synchronize chats from multiple platforms like DiscordService, Telegram and matrix.
 Messages from one appear in the others